DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 title: "Design systems to be accessible and inclusive"
 ---

 ##Importance of accessible

-Children’s social care digital systems and tools must be accessible, so that anyone can use them anywhere.
+Children’s social care case management systems and tools must be accessible, so that anyone can use them anywhere.

 All case management systems should be designed to meet the needs of a diverse range of users.
 This includes those with different physical, cultural or learning needs.